Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 Koh Phangan

-Koh Phangan has become a true paradise for children, thanks to the massive influx of families in recent years.
-During jellyfish season, large nets are placed at the most popular beaches to make swimming safe.
+Koh Phangan has become a little paradise for children.
+So many families have moved here in recent years, and the island has grown with them.
+During jellyfish season, big nets are placed at the popular beaches so everyone can swim safely.

 Two young girls sitting on a swing at a beach